 Symptoms Help Text

-People who have experienced traumatic events have different experiences as they heal, but the problems below are common following a trauma.
+People who have experienced traumatic events have different experiences as they recover, but the problems below are common following a trauma.
 You may experience some, all, or none of the following problems. • Reminders of trauma: Frequently having upsetting thoughts or memories about the trauma, feeling as if it’s happening again, and/or feeling very distressed when reminded of it. • Avoiding reminders: Making an effort to avoid thoughts, feelings, conversations, places or people because they remind you of the trauma. • Disconnected from people: Feeling distant from others, trouble feeling love, and/or feeling alienated and alone. • Disconnected from reality: Feeling disconnected from the world, other people, one’s body, or oneself—detached, “foggy,” “in a dream,” “out of body,” or as if things feel unreal. • Sad / Hopeless: Feeling sad, down, blue or depressed, not having interest in activities that used to be enjoyed, or in life in general, feeling a sense of meaninglessness and/or hopelessness. • Anxious / Worried: Being jumpy and easily startled, being tense and “on guard” most of the time. • Angry: Easily irritated, having angry outbursts, feeling on edge or mistrustful. • Trouble Sleeping: Trouble falling and/or staying asleep, having nightmares, waking in a cold sweat or in a panic.

 SUDS page:

+SUDS are “Subjective Units of Distress” and are a handy way of quickly assessing your level of distress in a situation.
 You can rate your distress level on a scale of 0 to 10.
 Distress includes everything negative you are feeling, including anger, sadness, fear, and so on, all in one score.
 Zero means no distress at all and ten means the worst distress you could imagine.

 This will help you monitor your distress levels and figure out which tools in this app work best for you.